dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

 This is because when building a snap with an old base, Snapcraft will operate in compatibility mode.

 Compatibility mode is essentially a prior (2.43-era) version of Snapcraft, and will lose the functionality of newer releases.
-See `Features incompatible with bases <release-notes-snapcraft-3-0.md#migrating-between-bases-heading--base-exceptions>`__ for details.
+See :ref:`Features incompatible with bases <release-notes-snapcraft-3-0-base-exceptions>` for details.

-.. _migrating-between-bases-heading--names:
+.. _migrating-between-bases-names:

 Package names
 -------------